adieuadieu/serverless-chrome/packages/lambda/README.md

 ## Specifying Chromium Channel

 This package will use the latest stable-channel build of Headless Chromium for AWS Lambda.
-To select a different channel (beta or dev), export either an environment variable `NPM_CONFIG_CHROMIUM_CHANNEL` or add `NPM_CONFIG_CHROMIUM_CHANNEL` to the `config` section of your `package.json`:
+To select a different channel (beta or dev), export either an environment variable `NPM_CONFIG_CHROMIUM_CHANNEL` or add `chromium_channel` to the `config` section of your `package.json`:

 Your `package.json`: